-How to Fix your Water-damaged iPhone, iPad, AirPods, or Mac
+How to fix your water-damaged iPhone, iPad, AirPods, or Mac

 Manually dry it

-Before you go raiding the pantry for rice, take your iPhone out of the liquid and dry it off as well as you can first:
+Before you go raiding the pantry for rice, take your device out of the liquid and dry it off as well as you can first:

 - Take your phone out of the water as quickly as possible (duh).